emacsnyc/emacsnyc.github.io/_posts/2018-03-23-emacs-lisp-bytecode-and-its-runtime-environment.md

 {% include time.html %}
 {% include location_thoughtbot.html %}

-Rocky Bernstein will be talking about compiling Emacs Lisp into bytecode where he will be talking about its value and its limitations.
-Focusing primarily on the Emacs bytecode runtime.
-He'll then compare it to other implementations compilation of elisp bytecode such as [Emacs in Rust].
+Rocky Bernstein will talk about what bytecode is, its value, and its limitations.
+Focusing primarily on the Emacs bytecode runtime, he’ll compare it to other implementations of elisp bytecode, such as [Emacs in Rust]

-Rocky Bernstein [github] a long time emacs user, a prolific developer, and heavily involved in the free software community.
-He wrote and maintains [realgud] and he has written the only [Emacs Bytecode Manual].
+Rocky Bernstein ([github]) is a long time emacs user, prolific developer, and is heavily involved in the free software community.
+He wrote and maintains [realgud] and literally wrote the book on [Emacs Lisp Bytecode]

 [github]: https://github.com/rocky
 [realgud]: https://github.com/realgud/realgud